FrancescoSaverioZuppichini/detector/benchmarks/transform/README.md

     batch = transform(batch)
 ```

-Since we will doing augmentation (resize, etc) on the GPU we don't need to convert the image to `float32` (or `float16`) before sending it.
+Since we will do augmentation (resize, etc) on the GPU we don't need to convert the image to `float32` (or `float16`) before sending it.

 Transformations are normal `nn.Module`, so we can also call `torch.compile` on them.